You won’t find an outfitter more dedicated to the success of your wingshooting experience!

 Your guides at The Sawbriar are some of the best in the country.
 All bring a wealth of experience and professionalism to the field.
 Their passion is enjoying in the outdoors and we love them all.
 We hope you do too!

 A truly remarkable man.
 He grew up in Fentress County on a farm that is now at the bottom of Dale Hollow Lake and served his country in World War II.
 After completing his service, he worked for General Motors.
 He has always loved bird hunting.
 While living in Ohio, he hunted ruffed grouse on weekends and, upon moving back to Tennessee, resumed by hunting quail with a passion.
-Raymond was a long time guide for our dear friend, the late Royal Tompkins and now is the most experienced guide around at the ripe age of 90 on February 14, 2016.
+Raymond was a long time guide for our dear friend, the late Royal Tompkins.
+We lost Raymond in July 2021 at the ripe age of 95.
+He will forever be missed at The Sawbriar.

-Dylan is a recent History graduate from Tennessee Tech.
-He is the son of Sid and grew up hunting everything that moves, especially birds, with his dad.
+Dylan is the son of Sid and grew up hunting everything that moves, especially birds, with his dad.
 His experience with dog handling and guiding are very advanced for his age.
-His youth and exuberance will provide our customers with a very fulfilling day afield.
+His humor and exuberance will provide our customers with a very fulfilling day afield.

 Ronnie hails from Cookeville, TN and is a well-known dog trainer in the Upper Cumberland region.
 Ronnie is a very dedicated wingshooter and has some of the most well trained pointers in the area.
 When available, Ronnie guides at The Sawbriar and we are lucky to have him assist us.
 He travels to various locations each year for pheasant hunting, Iowa being his favorite.
 His vast experience and highly trained dogs make everyone’s hunt a day afield to remember.